Use AND to require all terms. Example:

 "Search instead" link.
 The autocomplete dropdown list can help you with spelling.

 Start out using the least number of terms and only the most

 important words you want to see in the results.
 You can later add more

 Try our Boolify Search Training System for free online search training.

 - Voice Search

-If you see a microphone symbol next to the search box and are using Chrome on a desktop computer, you can click on the mic icon and just start speaking your search.
+If you see a microphone symbol next to the search box and are using a supported browser, like Chrome or Edge, you can click on the mic icon and just start speaking your search.
+You may need to manually click on a permission symbol on the right side of the url bar to give access to your microphone.
 See our Voice Search Guide for more information.